La France Insoumise: Europe Ecology – The Greens dissidents

 In December 2016, the Social Ecology Co-Operative, whose members include political figures from Europe Ecology – The Greens (EELV), such as EELV federal councillor Francine Bavay, and Sergio Coronado, member of the National Assembly for French residents overseas, called for the endorsement of Mélenchon's candidacy.
 In February 2017, Yannick Jadot (the candidate nominated by the EELV Party presidential primary) withdrew in favour of Benoît Hamon (PS) on the basis of an agreement not approved by party members.
 Some EELV members, including elected representatives, then endorsed La France Insoumise.

 On 10 March, 27 environmentalists, including MP Sergio Coronado, activists, local officials, candidates for the June legislative elections, and members of the EELV Federal Council, announced that they would not support Hamon in the first round of the presidential election but La France Insoumise instead.
 They pointed to the fact that Hamon "needs a strong Socialist Party for his campaign" whereas "the hope of an environmentalist left requires instead to get rid of it", criticised François Hollande's five-year term, and suggested that the integration of political ecology into candidates' programs is "recent and inconsistent" for Hamon, while "deep and lasting" for Mélenchon.

 On 12 April, seven EELV federal councillors endorsed Mélenchon rather than Hamon.
 They noted that if Hamon won the presidency and a parliamentary majority, "the majority would be composed of those who have up to the end supported the policies of François Hollande and Manuel Valls", adding: "Who would think that a Socialist Party majority defending Hollande's five-year term would legislate in favour of a radically different social and environmental platform?"
 On 14 April, Éric Piolle, EELV mayor of Grenoble, also endorsed La France Insoumise.

 International affiliation

-The party is a member of the European Left Alliance for the People and the Planet; a pan-European party that supports an alternative to capitalism.
+The party is a member of the European Left Alliance for the People and the Planet, a European political party that supports an alternative to capitalism.